zdharma-continuum/zinit/docs/Example-Oh-My-Zsh-setup.md

 `atinit''` of G.

 Above setup loads everything after prompt, because of preceding `wait"0"` ice.
-That is called turbo-mode, it shortens Zsh startup time by 39%-50%.
-The same setup without turbo mode (prompt will be initially set):
+That is called Turbo-mode, it shortens Zsh startup time by 39%-50%.
+The same setup without Turbo mode (prompt will be initially set):

 ``` zsh